kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 #MODEL_NAME=gemma3:1b
 ```

-If you want to use open-ai then you will need to add your key to it.
+If you want to use OpenAI then you’ll need to add your key to it.
 If you want to use one of the local models, change USE_OPEN_AI to false, and pick one of the local models (I found that all of these worked most of the time, but phi4-mini was the most consistent).
-I've included code for both querying OpenAI and using a local model server that provides an OpenAI compatible API endpoint (whether that be [Ollama](https://ollama.com), [LM Studio](https://lmstudio.ai), [text-generation-webui](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples), [Local AI](https://localai.io) or one of the many other solutions to run models locally).
-If you are not using Ollama, or have changed the default port the API runs on, you will need to update the `api_url` variable.
+I’ve included code for both querying OpenAI and using a local model server that provides an OpenAI-compatible API endpoint (whether that be [Ollama](https://ollama.com), [LM Studio](https://lmstudio.ai), [text-generation-webui](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples), [Local AI](https://localai.io), or one of the many other solutions to run models locally).
+If you’re not using Ollama, or have changed the default port the API runs on, you’ll need to update the `api_url` variable.

 ```python
 api_url = "http://127.0.0.1:11434/v1/chat/completions" # Change me to the correct endpoint